 Relaxing River Stour Tours through public gardens, breathtaking countryside and the city.
 A choice of short, long and city trips available.

 Ever wondered what it would be like to step back in time and experience the sights, sounds and smells of a bygone era?
-A visit to the Canterbury Tales, one of Kent's most popular attraction, with its stunning reconstruction of 14th century England, you can do just that.
+A visit to the Canterbury Tales, one of Kent's most popular attractions, with its stunning reconstruction of 14th century England, you can do just that.

 Along the way, their stories of love, romance, jealousy and trickery are vividly re-created with all the fun and excitement of Chaucer's famous tales.
 Steeped in the rich history of this medieval city, at the Canterbury Tales you really can visit another world.